[ Address ]

 Editor-in-Chief, Ka Leo O Hawai`i, University of Hawai`i-Manoa (May 1995 to May 1997).
 Managed day-to-day affairs and advanced long-term goals of the newspaper (circulation 24,000), regularly working with students, a diverse student staff of 30-50, the overseeing Board of Publications, and the university administration.
 Coordinated office affairs, tracked payroll and interviewed applicants.
 Also received and responded to questions, comments and complaints from students and the public.

 personal I am a long-time advocate of citizen journalism, independent media making, and personal publishing.
 I am also passionate about the power and potential of online communities.
-Perhaps most of all, I am a child of and believer in Hawaii, and devote much of my time to sharing information and answering questions about the islands.
+Perhaps most of all, I am a child of and believer in Hawaii, and devote much of my time to fostering and promoting the local technology scene.
 I am married with three children, and enjoy reading, writing, biking, hiking, and napping.

 references Available upon request.